-I received a massage from a woman who visited me at my place, bringing along her massage table—that was in Long Island, New York.
+I received a massage from a woman who visited me at my place, bringing along her massage table.
+That was in Long Island, New York.
 Possibly the first “massage parlor” I visited, run by a Korean woman, was a few years later.
 It was in New York City.

-If / when did you first get a “happy ending”?
+When did you first get a “happy ending”?
 How did it go?

 I got it from one of my first “licensed” therapists.
 Without asking my permission, she just picked up my penis and started running her hands up and down on it.
-I was surprised and just watched her do what she wanted to do, and it didn’t take long for me to ejaculate, as I had been erect for half the massage!
+I was surprised and just watched her do what she wanted to do.
+And it didn’t take long for me to ejaculate, as I had been erect for half the massage!
 I would say that I found half the massage to be erotic, so the happy ending was just the icing on the cake.

 How has massage changed over the years?
 How have you changed since first getting a massage?

 There are many more varieties, and it is widely available.
 I remember I had to search a city up and down just to find a massage therapist and get an appointment.
-Now, it’s a big business, and it’s more respectable, unless it’s not.
+Now, it’s a big business.
+And it’s more respectable, unless it’s not.

 What do you think about erotic massage — ethically, legally, etc.?

-I stand completely and unhesitatingly for individual freedom: so long both the giver and the receiver are consenting adults, it is no one’s business to tell them what they can and can do.
+I stand completely and unhesitatingly for individual freedom.
+So long both the giver and the receiver are consenting adults, it is no one’s business to tell them what they can and can do.
 But if someone claims to be giving a professional massage, they need to be trained and be up to national standards, and not simply have some certificate from some vague outfit.

 What kind of women are you interested in?